alphasecio/webhook-client/README.md

-# webhooks-client
+# webhook-client
-A sample webhooks client application using Flask.
+A sample webhook client application using Flask.